albar965/littlenavmap-manual/src/en/CONNECT.rst

-User aircraft and weather information is transferred to *Little Navmap* on a remote computer by using the *Little Navconnect* agent on the flying computer which circumvents the error prone and tedious setup of a remote SimConnect connection.
+User aircraft and weather information is transferred to *Little Navmap* on a remote computer by using the *Little Navconnect* agent on the flying computer.

 .. note::

-     Weather information cannot be transferred across a remote connection from X-Plane.
+     Airport weather information and winds aloft cannot be transferred across a remote connection from X-Plane.
+You can only see the current weather around the user aircraft.

-You have to extract the ZIP archive that contains ``littlenavmap.exe`` and ``littlenavconnect.exe`` on both computers.
-Then load the scenery database on the computer running the simulator and copy the database over to the remote computer.
-See :doc:`RUNNOSIM` for details.

-Make sure that the major versions of *Little Navmap* and *Little Navconnect* match, otherwise you might get an error message.
-Use the version of *Little Navconnect* which is included in the *Little Navmap* download archive if unsure.

-For X-Plane you also have to install the *Little Xpconnect* plugin.
-See the file ``README.txt`` in directory ``Little Xpconnect`` for installation instructions.
+See :doc:`NETWORK` on information how to set up a remote/networked connection.

 .. _connect-start-navconnect: